OWASP/samm/v2.0/beta/core/governance/g-policy-compliance.md

 ## Maturity 2
 ### Benefit
+Have clearly defined evaluation methods to test for adherence to policies and standards

 ### Activity
 To assist with the ongoing implementation and verification of compliance with policies and standards, develop application security and appropriate test scripts related to each applicable requirement.
 Organize these documents into libraries and make them available to all application teams in formats most conducive for inclusion into each application.
 Clearly label the documents and link them to the policies and standards they represent, to assist with the ongoing updates and maintenance.
 Version policies and standards and include detailed change logs with each iterative update to make ongoing inclusion into different products’ SDLC easier.